mentalhealthmodels/nmhsmn_web/content/blog/our-work/publications/_index.md

 #     weight: 40
 ---

-Network members have published extensively on modelling methods and the application of model based analysis to topics in mental health policy and system design.
+Acumen members have published extensively on modelling methods and the application of model based analysis to topics in mental health policy and system design.
 A selection of some of the output most relevant to current issues in mental health systems modelling in Australia is provided in this section.